05 June 2023

 Although the ILM Young Leaders Award was originally a contingency plan to counter the COVID-19 pandemic’s impact on schooling in 2020, the school quickly recognised the value of the award, and have gone on to implement it as an optional activity, year on year.

-And, with exams being cancelled yet again in 2021, Upper Sixth Formers were once again enrolled on the Shrewsbury School’s university preparation programme, as well the ILM Young Leaders Award – this time following these modules:
+Upper Sixth Formers continued to be enrolled enrolled on the Shrewsbury School’s university preparation programme in 2021 and 2022, as well the ILM Young Leaders Award – in 2022, adjusting the modules undertaken to:

 - Self-leadership and mentorship